 Multiple measures, including high school transcripts, are now being used to help determine proper placement of students into Mathematics courses.
-The Math Placement Test is recommended but not required of all entering freshmen to assist with placement.
-Students transferring to College of San Mateo with credit in college Mathematics can use their transcripts to assist with placement, bypassing the need for placement testing.
+Students transferring to College of San Mateo with credit in college Mathematics can use their transcripts to assist with placement.